Cambridge IELTS 5 Test 2 Reading Passage 2 Answers Analysis what's so funny Humor Research Cambridge IELTS 5 Reading [...]

 Answer to question 16: TRUE

-Corresponding to the original text: Paragraph 2: Kant and Freud felt that job telling relationships on building up a psychological tension which is safely pumped by the lucidity of the punch line
+Corresponding to the original: Paragraph 2: Kant and Freud felt that joke-telling relies on building up a psychic tension which is safely punctured by the ludicrousness of the punchline.

 Resolution: locate the second paragraph according to the name of Kant.
 The controlled release and nervous in the question stem correspond to the safe punched and tense in the original text, that is, every information point in the question stem can find the basis in the original text, so the answer is TRUE